sequince-dev/orng/README.md

 ## Installation

-The core package only depends on `array-api-compat`:
+The core package only depends on the standard Python library:

 ```bash
 pip install orng